 - Selecting words critical to overall reading comprehension.

-Educational research has proven:
+Educational research on the importance of vocabulary development has proven:

 - This explicit, direct approach has a positive effect on a student’s learning potential.